Quinton Tidswell: Education

 As with his older siblings Frank and Noel, Tidswell was educated at Mosman Church of England Preparatory School.
 He entered the school in June 1918 and left in December 1922.
 He then attended his father's Alma Mater Newington College in 1923 and 1924.
 Members of the Tidswell family attended Newington from the 1880s until the 1970s.
 Little is recorded in the school annual of Newington College known as The Newingtonian about his time at the college.
 Although Tidswell was a good sportsman the GPS sporting competitions of the era did not include tennis or swimming and so his usual sports were not available at the college.
 Outside of school sport he is known to have competed in the Northern Suburbs Ping Pong Tournament which was held locally at the Mosman Memorial Hall.
 For tennis on asphalt and grass courts he used the Mosman Recreation Club where the Tidswell family were foundation members.
 His father designed the pavilion at the club in 1901 and its replacement in 1916 as Honorary Architect.
 Tidswell attended Sydney Grammar School from February 1925 until December 1927 and passed his Leaving Certificate in 1927.
 He also received the William Shepherd Laidley English Essay Prize in Sixth Form at Grammar in 1927.
-After completing his schoooling, at his father's insistence, Tidswell was articled to the Sydney law firm Colquhoun & King.
+After completing his schooling, at his father's insistence, Tidswell was articled to the Sydney law firm Colquhoun & King.
 Percy Colquhoun was a family friend, fellow Mosman resident, Old Newingtonian and senior partner of the firm.
-Tidswell did but not enjoy the law but won a scholarship to study under Julian Ashton at the Sydney Art School and so commenced his art studies.
+Tidswell did not enjoy the law but won a scholarship to study under Julian Ashton at the Sydney Art School and so commenced his art studies.
 In 1931 at East Sydney Technical College, which was housed in the old Darlinghurst Gaol in Darlinghurst, Tidswell topped his year in the advanced etching course.
 His etching teacher was the well known artist and etcher Frederick C. Briton.
 East Sydney is now known as the National Art School.